Going to School in Nova Scotia

 - The school year begins no earlier than September 1st and ends no later than June 30th.

 - You should consult your local Regional Centre for Education or school calendar for specific details about the schedule for the current or upcoming school year.

-Visit the Schools & Boards page for links to school and board web sites (and calendars).
+- Visit the Schools & & Regional Centres for Education page for links to school and RCE web sites (and calendars).

 What assessments will my child participate in?

 Students in Nova Scotia participate in provincial, national, and international assessments and examinations throughout their school careers.
 Visit the Student Assessment and Evaluation web site for complete details on: